jmacglashan/decisions_and_dragons/content/posts/why_does_the_policy_gradient_include_log_prob.md

 $$
 \sum_a \frac{\pi(a | s)}{\pi(a | s)} \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a) = E_{a \sim \pi(\cdot | s)} \left[ \frac{1}{\pi(a | s)}  \frac{d \pi(a | s)}{d\theta} Q^\pi(s, a) \right]
 $$
 Now we're in business: if we sample trajectories from our environment by following our policy, that will give us samples from the state and action distribution in our new expression.
 That is, our naive hope was _almost_ right.
-All we had to do to correct for the fact that we weren't summing the policy gradients over each action uniformly is divide by the probability of our policy selecting the action it took.
+All we had to do to correct for the fact that we weren't uniformly summing the policy gradients is divide by the probability of our policy selecting the action it took.

 Except I promised log probabilities and as of now they haven't shown up.